 We're trialing the scheme to smooth out the processes first.
 But have big plans to start expanding the scheme to retailers and locations near you.

-1. P.U.R.E.® recycled down is sourced from post-consumer waste items like duvets, pillows and other down products.
+1. Recycled down is sourced from post-consumer waste items like duvets, pillows and other down products.

-3. Using recycled down is a sustainable alternative to virgin down and helps reduce our enviromental impact.
+3. Using recycled down is a sustainable alternative to virgin down and helps reduce our environmental impact.

 4. The reclaimed down is sterilized, cleaned, treated with Nikwax® hydrophobic treatment and graded into different qualities.